tomirgang/aptrepo/README.md

-# Libaptrepo
+# Aptrepo

-Libaptrepo is a C++ 23 library for parsing and querying Debian APT repositories without dependencies to the configuration of the local systems package sources.
+Aptrepo is a C++ 23 library for parsing and querying Debian APT repositories without dependencies to the configuration of the local systems package sources.

 It is also not bound to a be used on a Linux or even Debian based host,